Carouseller

 Refund can be full or partial.

-To process full refund don't send a parameter amount
+To process full refund don't send a parameter amount.
+For partial - send amount.

 Request address